 Here is a great full list of accommodation recommendations for every budget by Gotta Keep Movin’.

 What to do

-On day one in the morning head out on a kayak tour of the grottos and caves along the rocky coast of Lagos.
+On day one on your Lagos, Portugal trip head out on a kayak for a morning tour of the grottos and caves along the rocky coast of Lagos.
 I was told the best time to do this is in the morning, but there are several departure times throughout the day and different companies that offer the tour.
 I was recommended to go with EZride.
 What was awesome about this company was you kayaked for about 1.5 hours and then they towed you back.
 Also, they had a professional photographer taking photos of you the whole time which was great, especially if you don’t have a waterproof camera.
 The tour cost me around €30.

-After lunch you could head over to neighbouring town, Sagres.
-This is about a 35 minute drive, or alternatively there is a bus that runs by Eva inexpensively (around €3 one way).
-Sagres is known primarily for their world famous sunset.
+After lunch, you could head over to neighbouring town, Sagres.
+This is about a 35-minute drive, or alternatively, there is a bus that runs by Eva inexpensively (around €3 one way).
+Sagres is known primarily for its world-famous sunset.
 So head over to explore the area for the afternoon and stay for the sunset.
 Some sites you might want to see in the afternoon is Cabo Sao Vicente (a gorgeous coastal point), the Sagres fort and the working fishing harbour.

 Lagos has so much to offer and it is such a perfect vacation town.
 There are endless beaches to lounge on, beautiful views, so many active hikes you can do in the area, and easy day trips to explore even more of the Algarve.
 I definitely can’t wait to return.

-Pin the below picture to save this post for later!
+Pin the below picture to save this post your future Portugal trip!